plewkowycz/sauceLabsSwags/README.md

 #### Test Cases

-All tests based on which cypress automation tests were created can be found under the `test-cases` directory.
+Purchase flow tests case can be found under the `test-cases` directory.

 #### Cypress